 All of these caneberries have been selected to grow and produce well in our area.

 Strawberries require the same growing conditions as the caneberries.
 The soil with an inch or two of amendment should be tilled or spaded to a depth of about 8 inches.
 Plants need 1 to 2 inches of water per week.
 The soil should stay moist.
 Mulch to conserve water.
 The plants should be set in the ground with the top most roots one-quarter inch below the soil (exposed roots dry out and die) but no deeper (buried crowns rot).
 Fertilize plants twice a year, about Valentine’s Day and again after the first crop with Master Nursery® Fruit Tree & Vine Food, Master Nursery® Citrus Food or Gardner & Bloome® Citrus & Tree Fertilizer.

 Strawberries may be planted on hills or the flat ground.
 The latter method is most simple and efficient.
 Set the plants out in alternating rows 10 to 18 inches apart.
 Pinch out all blossoms the first season.
 Allow runners to root anywhere within the bed.
 In autumn of second year, grub out about one-third of all plants, focusing on older and weaker plants.
 Do the same each year thereafter.
 After three or four years, renew the planting with fresh nursery stock.

 Control mites with sulfur spray and aphids with Safer® Brand Insect Killing Soap or Ortho® MAX® Malathion Insect Spray.
 Do not use chemicals after fruit forms.
-Control snails, slugs and earwigs with Sluggo Plus.
+Control snails, slugs and earwigs with Monterey Sluggo® Plus.
 Cover the beds with netting if birds become a problem.
-Strawberries are very susceptible to Verticillum Wilt, so when symptoms appear, discard the plants and start in another area for two or three years.
+Strawberries are very susceptible to Verticillium Wilt, so when symptoms appear, discard the plants and start in another area for two or three years.

 Many varieties of strawberries are available.
-In our mild climate, most behave as the “everbearing” type.
+In our mild climate, most behave as the “Everbearing” type.
 Sequoia and Tioga are long time favorites for Bay area gardeners.
-Also available are: Diamante, Quinalt, Chandler, Fresca, Albion and Seascape.
+Also available are: Diamante, Quinault, Chandler, Fresca, Albion and Seascape.